helwan-linux/hel-welcome/README.md

 # About

-ALG-Welcome built using wails framework with Reactjs and Go
+helwan-Welcome built using wails framework with Reactjs and Go

 # Pre-Installation